 |Power||1 turbine, 1 undershot|

 |Capacity||8 bbl /day|

-In the early 1900s it was owned and operated by Abraham Hess.
-In 1922, the road docket for the Marticville Road refers to “Good’s Mill on the Pequea now Hess’ Mill known as Burnt Mill.”
+Abraham H. Hess bought the property in 1906 and erected a new mill and dam.
+Abram Hess bought the upper mill (Baumgardner’s) from Henry Hess in 1916.
+Abram died in 1920 and his son, George, took over operation of the mills.
+Both mills were offered for public sale on October 15, 1920, by George Hess.
+The Burnt mill consisted of a grist mill, sawmill and cider mill and Baumgardner’s mill, a grist mill.
+In 1922, the road docket for the Marticville Road refers to this mill as “Good’s Mill on the Pequea now Hess’ Mill known as Burnt Mill.”
 Currently the rebuilt mill is being used for apartments and is in good condition.

 This mill is located at 224 Silver Mine Road, Conestoga, PA.